pllearns/sdk-core-nodejs/ARCHIVIST.md

 backs the archivist repository, LevelDb to persist origin-chain data specific to this node, and TCP as the transport layer for doing bound-witness interactions between the Archivist and other Bridges.

+# Prerequisites

+- You must have [docker](https://www.docker.com/get-started) installled and running

 # Getting Started

 ##### Clone the repository